August Wilson: 1970s

 In 1976, Vernell Lillie, who had founded the Kuntu Repertory Theatre at the University of Pittsburgh two years earlier, directed Wilson's The Homecoming.
 That same year Wilson saw Athol Fugard's Sizwe Banzi is Dead, staged at the Pittsburgh Public Theater, the first time he attended professionally produced drama.
 Wilson, Penny, and poet Maisha Baton then founded the Kuntu Writers Workshop to bring African-American writers together and to assist them in publication and production.
 Both organizations remain active.

-In 1978 Wilson moved to Saint Paul, Minnesota, at the suggestion of his friend, director Claude Purdy, who helped him secure a job writing educational scripts for the Science Museum of Minnesota.
+In 1978, Wilson moved to Saint Paul, Minnesota, at the suggestion of his friend, director Claude Purdy, who helped him secure a job writing educational scripts for the Science Museum of Minnesota.
 In 1980 he received a fellowship for The Playwrights' Center in Minneapolis.
-He quit the Museum in 1981, but continued writing plays.
+He quit the museum in 1981, but continued writing plays.
 For three years, he was a part-time cook for the Little Brothers of the Poor.
-Wilson had a long association with the Penumbra Theatre Company of St. Paul, which premiered some of his plays.
+Wilson had a long association with the Penumbra Theatre Company of St. Paul, which was initially funded by a federal Comprehensive Employment and Training Act (CETA) grant and which premiered some of his plays.
 He wrote Fullerton Street, which has been unproduced and unpublished, in 1980.
-It follows the Joe Louis/Billy Conn fight in 1941 and the loss of values attendant on the Great Migration to the urban North.
+It follows the Joe Louis vs. Billy Conn fight in 1941 and the loss of values attendant on the Great Migration to the urban North.